Hercules (Marvel Comics): 24th Century Hercules

 An alternate universe version of Hercules stars in a humorous limited self-titled series which depicts his adventures in the 24th century.
 Banished from Olympus by Zeus in order to learn humility, Hercules travels into deep space where he meets the Rigellians, who loan him Recorder #417.
 After having adventures on several planets, Hercules arrives in the Omacron star system, where he confronts the cosmic entity Galactus, who humbles him.
 Following this, Hercules saves the world Galactus intended to devour at the time.

 In the sequel series, which took on a dark tone and takes place 41 years after the first series, Hercules and Recorder #417 meet and eventually befriend an alien Skrull called Skyppi.
-They later face a cosmic version of the hero Red Wolf and a villain devoted to the Titan Thanos who breaks into the tomb of Kree hero Captain Marvel to steal his Nega-Bands.
+They later face a cosmic version of the hero Red Wolf and a villain devoted to the Titan Thanos who breaks into the tomb of Captain Marvel to steal his Nega-Bands.
 Hercules eventually returns to Olympus and proves to Zeus, who had gone insane and seemingly killed the other gods, he has learned humility by fighting him and sparing his life.
 However, Zeus reveals the gods now exist in another plane of existence and he is to join them.
 Before he leaves, Zeus advises Hercules to found his own dynasty now that he is free of his past.

 Hercules, Recorder, and Skyppi later returned in an issue of the reprint series Marvel Tales, and the graphic novel Hercules, Prince of Power: Full Circle.
 In the latter, the trio are captured by Emperor Arimathes, a son born of a past romantic adventure Hercules had and never knew existed.
-After learn Arimathes had been manipulated by his vengeful mother into becoming a cruel tyrant, Hercules vows to save his son.
+After learning that Arimathes had been manipulated by his vengeful mother into becoming a cruel tyrant, Hercules vows to save his son.
 A three-part storyline in the anthology series Marvel Comics Presents served as an epilogue to the events of the graphic novel.

 This version of Hercules last appeared in a third limited series, Hercules: Twilight of a God.
 Set 75 years after the events of the first limited series, Hercules' three grandchildren, a new Silver Surfer, and the Galactus Black Hole that threatens all life in the galaxy.
 The fates of Skyppi, Recorder #417 and Arimathes are revealed as Hercules sacrifices himself to stop the galactic threat's expansion and, in doing so, alters the destiny of both himself and Galactus.